Murder of Yolanda Panek: Arrest and trial

 Within the week after her disappearance, a warrant for Al-Wadud's arrest was placed, charging him with the first-degree murder of Panek.
 He was tracked to his mother's home in East Palo Alto, California, where he was arrested by authorities on July 20 and extradited to Oregon.

 The trial commenced in March 1996.
 The prosecution contested that Al-Wadud murdered Panek over her unwillingness to raise their son in the Muslim faith, as well as a fear that she had aborted another pregnancy without his knowledge.
 The prosecution theorized that Al-Wadud murdered Panek by slashing her throat in the motel room before throwing her body out the window, and subsequently placing it in the trunk of her car before disposing of it.

 In May 1996, Al-Wadud was convicted and sentenced to life imprisonment in Panek's murder, despite the fact that no body could be found.
 The jury deliberated for only one hour before returning a guilty verdict.
 Despite his conviction, Al-Wadud proclaimed his innocence.

 Aftermath

 Panek's mother, Susan, moved by the lengths the prosecuting attorney, Rodney Underhill, went to obtain a conviction, renamed her grandson Rodney in his honor.
 In 2000, Susan wrote a public letter protesting Oregon Measure 94, a proposed measure that would result in re-sentencing of crimes convicted under the previously-passed Measure 11, which added minimum mandatory sentences for certain violent crimes and sex offenses.
-In her letter, she wrote: "On July 14, 1995, my twenty one year old daughter, my only child, was murdered by her former partner in the presence of their two year old son.
-My daughter's body has yet to be recovered.
-I cannot explain the trauma and grief of losing a child by homicide.
-The pain is ever present.
-The justice system cannot compensate for the loss of a child, nor a child's loss of his mother.
-But by fair, just, and equitable sentencing it lends value to the victim's life and some peace to the surviving family."

 Panek's name is included on the Parents of Murdered Children Memorial, dedicated in 2013.

-In commemoration of the 20th Anniversary of the Violence Against Women Act (VAWA) in 2014, the Obama Administration published a report which included numerous programs supported by the VAWA, including the Yolanda Project, a shelter-based program established in 2014 and affiliated with the YWCA of Portland.
+In commemoration of the 20th anniversary of the Violence Against Women Act (VAWA) in 2014, the Obama Administration published a report which included numerous programs supported by the VAWA, including the Yolanda Project, a shelter-based program established in 2014 and affiliated with the YWCA of Portland.